 – the Dame with velvet dresses and hats decorated with flowers and ribbons

-– the Torque and the Tocca are 2 old spouses and represent an upside down of the roles in contrast with the real life of the village where the young people are the one who get marry.
+– the Torque and the Tocca are 2 old spouses and represent an upside down of the roles in contrast with the real life of the village where the young people are the ones who get married.

-– indeed they are accompanied by the Trainer who control the bears and keep them on leash
+– indeed they are accompanied by the Trainer who controls the bears and keeps them on a leash

 – the parade is closed by the Doctor and the Curator, two roles that in the past were the most important community (like the pharmacist) because they healed respectively body’s pains and those of the soul.

 Visiting the historical Carnival in Saint-Rhémy-en-Bosses can be an opportunity to taste the craft ham Vallée d’Aoste Jambon de Bosses DOP.

 To see the other dishes and typical local products of Valle d’Aosta >>>